rumeeahmed/WeatherAPI/readme.md

 This a HTTP service that provides an API to get a weather forecast for a given city, written in `Flask` and `OpenWeatherMap` as the data source.
 An API key from this service is required to use this weather service.
+The service up and running on Heroku and the url is `https://rumeeweather.herokuapp.com`
 ---

 # Usage